This Interactive Map Shows Which Indigenous Lands You Live On

 “Territory acknowledgement is a way that people insert an awareness of Indigenous presence and land rights in everyday life,” writes the nonprofit.
 “This is often done at the beginning of ceremonies, lectures or any public event.
 It can be a subtle way to recognize the history of colonialism and a need for change in settler colonial societies.”

-Diana Cournoyer, executive director at the National Indian Education Association and a member of the Oglala Sioux Tribe, tells Today that conversations about Indigenous history can be uncomfortable—but at the same time, they should aim to center Indigenous joy.
+Diana Cournoyer, executive director at the National Indian Education Association and a member of the Oglala Sioux Tribe, told Today that conversations about Indigenous history can be uncomfortable—but at the same time, they should aim to center Indigenous joy.

-“We have a responsibility to learn the history so that we don’t continue to perpetuate harm,” she says.
+“We have a responsibility to learn the history so that we don’t continue to perpetuate harm,” she said.
 “We’re having more and more of those conversations, and I’m very hopeful listening to a lot of youth from around the world who are incredible advocates and who make sure we take care of the land that we’re on, and who make sure that this land remains for future generations.”

 Get the latest stories in your inbox every weekday.